svenfraeys/SublimeFoldPython/README.md

 * fold_getters_setters : fold getter and matching setter together as one

+## Contributors
+People that helped me to improve this addon !
+* duqcyxwd

 ## Todo
 * change shortcuts to a more usable shortcut list